rackerlabs/support-how-to/content/rackspace-intelligence/create-a-custom-intelligence-dashboard.md

 product_url: rackspace-intelligence
 ---

-Rackspace Intelligence custom dashboards enable user's to create to get a better view of their infrastructure through customized graphs and alerts.
+Rackspace Intelligence custom dashboards enable users to create to get a better view of their infrastructure through customized graphs and alerts.

-Custom dashboards use the same checks and metrics that are used by Rackspace Monitoring.
+Custom dashboards use the same checks and metrics that are available in Rackspace Monitoring.
 Create multiple dashboards to address different needs.
-If you to understand how servers in an application are performing, create a dashboard with graphs and alerting information for the servers in that application.
+If you need to understand how servers in an application are performing, create a dashboard with graphs and alerting information for the servers in that application.
 Alternatively, create a dashboard to monitor specific metrics for database and production servers.

 The following article provides instructions on how to create, access, and edit a custom dashboard.